Win a 2000 AD book worth £40!

 The Galaxy's Greatest Comic celebrates its 45th anniversary this year, and as part of the celebrations there's a new 2000 AD Encyclopedia.
 Written by Scott Montgomery, this hardback catalogues every strip and major character from the comic's history, from big hitters like Judge Dredd to more short-lived creations like Flash Gordon spoof Dash Decent.

 There’s an impressive level of detail here, with plot synopses, creator credits, behind-the-scenes intel, and reading guides to relevant issues.
-And ill comes accompanied by eye-pleasing artwork and illustrations.
+And it all comes accompanied by lashings of eye-pleasing artwork and illustrations.

 2000 AD Encyclopedia is on sale now (RRP £39.99), but thanks to Rebellion we have five copies to give away.
 To put your name in the hat for the chance to win one, simply answer the question below!